danilw/danilw.github.io/blog/nvidia_linux_gpu_video_accceleration_webbrowsers/README.md

 export MOZ_X11_EGL=1
 export MOZ_DISABLE_RDD_SANDBOX=1
+export CUDA_DISABLE_PERF_BOOST=1
 ```

-6. Firefox - open in Firefox page `about:config` and follow:
+7. Firefox - open in Firefox page `about:config` and follow:
 ![](0.png)
-7. It should work, to confirm - look `nvidia-settings`, and to know *nvidia-vaapi-driver* works - `vainfo`, look my screenshot below.
+8. It should work, to confirm - look `nvidia-settings`, and to know *nvidia-vaapi-driver* works - `vainfo`, look my screenshot below.
-8. For more information look oritinal instructions on https://github.com/elFarto/nvidia-vaapi-driver
+9. For more information look oritinal instructions on https://github.com/elFarto/nvidia-vaapi-driver

 ___